libreswan/libreswan/README.md

 # Libreswan
 The Libreswan Project   https://libreswan.org/

-Libreswan is an IPsec implementation for Linux.
-It has support for most of the extensions (RFC + IETF drafts) related to IPsec, including IKEv2, X.509 Digital Certificates, NAT Traversal, and many others.
+Libreswan is an Internet Key Exchange (IKE) implementation for Linux.
+It supports IKEv1 and IKEv2 and has support for most of the extensions (RFC + IETF drafts) related to IPsec, including IKEv2, X.509 Digital Certificates, NAT Traversal, and many others.
 Libreswan uses the native Linux IPsec stack (NETKEY/XFRM) per default.
-For more information about the alternative Libreswan kernel IPsec stack, see README.KLIPS.

 Libreswan was forked from Openswan 2.6.38, which was forked from FreeS/WAN 2.04.
 See the CREDITS files for contributor acknowledgments.